-90. The use of human biomonitoring (HBM) data was explored as part of TOX/2020/4416, outputs from this exercise are summarised below.
+96. The use of human biomonitoring (HBM) data was explored as part of TOX/2020/44, and outputs from this exercise are summarised below.

-91. Biological monitoring utilises biomarkers17 to represent or estimate the internal exposure as a result of inhalation, ingestion or dermal exposure to a chemical, and as such, biomarkers are indicators of exposure, effect, and/or susceptibility.
+97. Biological monitoring utilises biomarkers16 to represent or estimate the internal exposure as a result of inhalation, ingestion or dermal exposure to a chemical.
+In addition to exposure, appropriate biomarkers can provide an indication of effect and/or susceptibility.
 Exposure assessments to any dietary contaminant is based on intakes from food (or feed), otherwise known as the external exposure or oral dose.
-However, the bioaccessibility18 and bioavailability19 of the contaminant determines the internal exposure.
+However, the bioaccessibility17 and bioavailability18 of the contaminant determine the internal exposure.